gem/oq-irmt-qgis/svir/help/source/09_weighting_and_calculating.rst

 :ref:`sec-setting-operators`.
-If a variable contributes in a *negative* way to the composite indicator (e.g., a higher education corresponding to a lower social vulnerability), it is possible to indicate such an inverse relationship by pressing the *Invert* button next to the variable name.
+If a variable contributes in a *negative* way to the composite indicator (e.g., a higher education corresponding to a lower social vulnerability), it is possible to indicate such an inverse relationship by pressing the :guilabel:`Invert` button next to the variable name.
 The effect on a composite indicator in response to this decision process and setting is that each value of an *inverted* variable will be to multiplied by -1 each time the variable is used in a calculation.